 At the start of the hearing, one of the panel members (usually the chair) will introduce panel members, state the purpose of the hearing and explain the allegations to be considered.
 The chair will also explain the procedures that will apply at the hearing.

 The National Law lets a practitioner be accompanied by a legal practitioner or another person.
 If the practitioner wants a lawyer or another person to speak on their behalf, they must ask AHPRA about this before the hearing, as the panel decides whether or not the legal representative or another person may speak for the practitioner at the hearing.
 AHPRA will tell practitioners this before the hearing.

 The panel is likely to consider factors such as the practitioner’s ability to participate in the process, the complexity of the material to be considered, the seriousness of the allegations and the nature of the notification.

-A notifier (person who made the complaint or raised the concern about the practitioner) does generally not attend the panel hearing.
+A notifier (person who raised the concern about the practitioner) does not generally attend the panel hearing.
 An exception is when they may need to attend to be interviewed by the panel or the practitioner.